ay0408/Smooth-Private-Selection/README.md

 ## Note

-For details of our methods and discussion, please contact me.
+For details of our methods and discussion, please see our paper entitled "Differentially Private Selection using Smooth Sensitivity".

 ### Contact
 Akito Yamamoto